 CHEM 5310 (3).
 BIOLOGICAL CHEMISTRY: MACROMOLECULAR STRUCTURE AND FUNCTION.
-Introduction to the structure and function of macromolecules of biological importance.
-Emphasis on nucleic acid and protein structure, enzyme kinetics, and carbohydrate and lipid chemistry.
-Includes 3 hours of lecture per week.
-Prerequisites: CHEM 3371, 3372.
+Introduces the structure and function of macromolecules of biological importance, with a focus on nucleic acid and protein structure, enzyme kinetics, and carbohydrate and lipid chemistry.
+Includes 3 hours of lecture each week.
+The accompanying laboratory (CHEM 5110) is strongly recommended for chemistry majors.
 If CHEM 5310 is counted toward a chemistry major or minor, it cannot be counted toward a biological sciences major or minor.
+Prerequisites: C- or better in CHEM 3371, 3372 and junior standing.